-If you’re a new dad — especially one who is used to exercising — getting an effective workout in when you only have a few moments to get after it is of key importance.
-When you’re chasing after a toddler, you don’t often have the time to spend a day on legs, core, or cardio.
-Instead, you need some great full body exercises that get you sweating in no time.
-An at-home, total body workout will fulfill the need for exercise while saving time — which is why we devised this full body workout for men, with the help of experts.
+For busy men, getting an effective workout in when you only have a few moments to get after it is of key importance.
+You need great full-body exercises that get you sweating in no time.
+An at-home, total body workout will fulfill the need for exercise while saving time — which is why we rounded up these full-body exercises for men, with the help of fitness experts.

-We asked seven of the country’s top fitness professionals, from celebrity trainers to exercise scientists, which single total body exercise they’d recommend for the time-strapped father.
+We asked seven of the country’s top fitness professionals, from celebrity trainers to exercise scientists, which single full-body exercise they’d recommend for the time-strapped man.

-The bad news?
-They all provided different answers as to what is the best full body workout for men.
-The good news?
-Each movement — from back exercises for men to push-ups and squats — attacks multiple muscle groups, which is key when you’re stressed for time and can only hit a few reps.
+The catch?
+They all provided different answers as to what is the best full-body workout for men.
+However, each movement — from back exercises for men to push-ups and squats — attacks multiple muscle groups, which is key when you’re stressed for time and can only hit a few reps.

 Sure, your child just went down and Netflix is calling.
 But skim down the list, pick your favorite, and get moving.
 If you want to have the strength to play, chase, and protect your child as he or she gets older (along with modeling a healthy lifestyle), your first step is below.